 The Royal Stables in Stockholm: Equestrian Tradition

-In the heart of Östermalm, the Royal Stables offer a glimpse into Sweden’s rich equestrian heritage.
-Founded during the reign of King Gustav Vasa, these historic stables continue to house majestic horses and ceremonial carriages used by the Swedish Royal Family.
+Founded during the reign of King Gustav Vasa, these historic stables continue to house majestic horses and ceremonial carriages used by the Swedish Royal Family, particularly during ceremonies connected to the Royal Palace.

-Established in 1535 by King Gustav Vasa, the Royal Stables have long been a central part of Sweden’s monarchy.
-Over the centuries, they adapted to meet the transportation needs of the Royal Family, from horse-drawn carriages to modern automobiles.
-The stables remain integral to major state occasions, including the State Opening of Parliament and official receptions for new ambassadors.
+Founded in 1535 during the reign of King Gustav Vasa, the Royal Stables have played a central role in Sweden’s monarchy for nearly five centuries.
+Over time, they adapted to meet the evolving transportation needs of the Royal Family—from horse-drawn carriages to modern vehicles—while preserving ceremonial traditions.
+Today, the stables remain integral to major state occasions, including the State Opening of Parliament and official receptions for new ambassadors.

 The Equestrian Experience